 Windmills - closeup

-Many of Brad's illustrations and photographs can be seen on book jacket covers and in magazines.
+Brad's illustrations and photography can be seen on book jacket covers and in magazines across North America.
 An avid hiker and photographer, Brad can often be found trekking up into the hills and gardens surrounding Los Angeles.
 With backpack and camera in hand he has photographed thousands of landscapes, and these photos often serve as a source of inspiration for many of his illustrations.

 This was a commissioned work by Zumaya Publications.
 This piece needed to be created in a new genre that I had not worked in before: “Steampunk” (a Science Fiction genre featuring steam-powered machinery and often set in the 18th or 19 century).
 The publisher informed me that the cover should look like an old-fashioned dime store novel called a “Penny Dreadful”.
 These booklets often had ornamental designs on the cover, so I decided to design a whole framework for the cover with gadgets and gears that would have windows in it to show the characters of the book.

 I did two complete paintings: one of the ornamental metallic frame, and the other an entire landscape scene which depicts an airship from the book and a 9 foot mechanical man.e robot.
 I then used the photo as a lighting reference and painted directly over it to create the robot.
 As I progressed, I split the body at the joints, and then painted mechanical parts into the vacant openings.BUY PRINT